 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Local Biodiversity Action Plan Evidence 2007 Focuses conservation efforts on the areas within Herefordshire that will result in the greatest benefit for ecological networks, habitats and species.
 Integrating biodiversity objectives with other environmental, social and economic needs can provide a sustainable living and working environment that benefits both people and nature.
-Biodiversity The Belmont Rural NDP can help to achieve the priorities set within the LBAP.
+Biodiversity The Callow and Haywood NDP can help to achieve the priorities set within the LBAP.
 Building Biodiversity into the LDF Evidence 2009 Provides the Council's Local Plan (Core Strategy) with evidence in respect of biodiversity and geodiversity, identifying both opportunities and constraints across Herefordshire.
-The study is focused on those parts of the county which are most likely to be subject to development pressures.
+The study is focuses on those parts of the county which are most likely to be subject to development pressures.
 Therefore, although the study addresses biodiversity interests in and around the peripheries of the city of Hereford, the parish is not covered in great detail.
-It does, however, identify ancient woodland in parts of Belmont and the local parks are thought to have a number of veteran trees.
-Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water There is a lack of information about rural areas which means it will be necessary to gather and assess existing biodiversity and geodiversity data, in order to ensure that the Belmont Rural NDP can overcome any existing constraints and capitalise on opportunities to enhance habitats and their networks.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water There is a lack of information about rural areas which means it will be necessary to gather and assess existing biodiversity and geodiversity data, in order to ensure that the Callow and Haywood NDP can overcome any existing constraints and capitalise on opportunities to enhance habitats and their networks.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Urban Fringe Sensitivity Analysis Evidence 2010 Technical Paper which supports the SHLAA by classifying the landscape sensitivity of the urban fringe on the edges of Hereford and the five market towns.
 Provides documentary and photographic evidence of the condition of the neighbourhood's finest landscapes.
 Each of these landscapes are categorised into different groups, with some identified as being worthy of protection or enhancement.
-Cultural heritageFlora and fauna The study provides evidence that could be taken into account when preparing policies for the Belmont Rural NDP.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Green Infrastructure Strategy Evidence 2010 Develops a framework of natural and culturally important features and functions so that planning for a sustainable future is at the heart of planning within Herefordshire.
+Cultural heritageFlora and fauna The study provides evidence that could be taken into account when preparing policies for the Callow and Haywood NDP.
+Herefordshire Green Infrastructure Strategy Evidence 2010 Develops a framework of natural and culturally important features and functions so that planning for a sustainable future is at the heart of planning within Herefordshire.
 Establishes policies and principles for the protection and enhancement of those features and functions that contributes to the environment of Herefordshire across a range of scales.
-The parish is in close proximity to Local Strategic Corridor (HerLSC12: 114) and Local Enhancement Zone 7 (HerLEZ7: 117) which has been identified in the study as being a place that presents opportunities for growth or enhancement.
-In addition, the parish is within Hereford Fringe Zone 2 (HerFZ2), focussing on the predominant features of the landscape: Woodland and Orchards Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The study provides evidence that could be taken into account when preparing policies for the Belmont Rural NDP.
+Whilst the parish is part of District Strategic Corridor 4 (DSC4: Hereford to Ross on Wye), it falls outside the Hereford Strategic Corridors, identified Local Enhancement Zones and Fringe Zones.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The study provides evidence that could be taken into account when preparing policies for the Callow and Haywood NDP.